slatedocs/slate/source/includes/_autocomplete_items.md

 suggested_score | No | A number between 1-100 that will influence the item's initial ranking relative to other item scores (the higher the score, the higher in the list of suggestions the item will appear) keywords | No | An array of keywords for this item.
-Keywords are useful if you want a product name to appear when a user enters a searchterm that isn't in the product name iteslf. url | No | A URL to directly send the user after selecting the item
+Keywords are useful if you want a product name to appear when a user enters a searchterm that isn't in the product name iteslf. url | No | A URL to directly send the user after selecting the item image_url | No | A URL that points to an image you'd like displayed next to some item (only applicable when url is supplied) description | No | A description for some item (only applicable when url is supplied)

 ## Remove an Item